-Look for ways to add value
+1. Look for ways to add value

 Develop curiosity like a muscle because it’s a skill that gets better the more you do it.
-The next time you’re buying coffee, look at the point of sale system being used.
+The next time you’re buying coffee, look at the point of sale system.
 Are you able to pay quickly and without friction?
 If not, what would you do to change the experience?
 Look at things around you and think about how they’re made.
 Think about how you would improve them.

-Treat your resume like a product
+3. Treat your resume like a product

-By using standard questions that a PM would normally ask while working on a new product, you’ll not only improve your resume but also demonstrate your ability to communicate in a clear and concise way, to design something that’s user-friendly and to be detail-focused and data-oriented.
+Treating your resume like a product will help you design one that’s user-friendly and data-oriented.
 An example is “who is my audience?”
 Put yourself in the shoes of your ‘customer/audience’ and think about what their needs are before you craft your resume.

-Create something from scratch
+4. Create something from scratch

 When you’re a product manager, you are often required to create something from the tiniest seed of an idea.
 To be a good product manager, you have to be comfortable working from a blank slate.
 If you’re not comfortable creating something from scratch, step outside your comfort zone and try something new.
 Build a personal blog that showcases your skills and know-how.
 Draw or sketch every day.
-Anything that requires you to be creative without a template will help you become more comfortable creating something from scratch.
+Anything that requires creativity without a template will help you become more comfortable creating something from scratch.